ucodery/ucodery-slides/slides/you-are-sharing-your-code-wrong/slides.md

 ## A wheel lets the reciever

 - install how they want
-- track where a package came from and what it brought
+- track where a package came from
+- know what other packages are required
-- re-share without having to re-package
+- re-share without having to re-wrap

 <style>
   .slidev-page {